 For most people with diabetes, the A1C goal is less than 7% in order to help avoid complications.
 However, the A1C goal may be modified based on the presence of certain complications, cognitive status and life expectancy.
 Also, people who have hypoglycemia unawareness (the inability to feel symptoms of low blood glucose) may benefit from a higher A1C goal for safety reasons.
 Make sure you talk to your healthcare provider about what you own A1C goal should be.

 Defining The HbA1C

 The higher your HbA1c levels, the higher the risk of developing future problems such as heart disease, nerve damage, eye disease, kidney disease and stroke.
-If your HbA1c remains high for a long period of time this will increase the risk but the closer to normal levels the lower the risk for diabetic related diseases.
+If your HbA1c remains high for a long period of time this will increase the risk but the closer to normal levels the lower the risk for diabetes-related diseases.

-- For teens age 13 to 19, the target is under 7.5 percent
+- For teens age 13 to 19, the target is under 7.5%

 A1c is a commonly used three-month average measure of your blood sugar.
 Instead of making it a perfunctory measurement, I recommend using that three-month window as a way to both challenge and reward yourself to reach a goal A1c measurement of 6.5.
 This is just a little higher than normal blood sugar, but lower than the 8 or 9 that many diabetics commonly have.
 While reaching 6.5 doesn’t mean your diabetes is “cured,” it’s something your doctor will applaud, and it shows that you are successfully managing your disease.